statgen/SampleTools/README.txt

 Update EXE and add your own cpp/h files to the appropriate lines of the Makefiles.

 --------------------------------------------------------------------------------
-To download & compile the required statgen library: make libStatGen
+To use git to clone the required statgen library: make cloneLib
-Next, to build this program:
+Next, to build libStatGen and this program: make
-  make
 To install:
   make install INSTALLDIR=pathToInstall